-- RG 166.26 If your AFS licence authorises you for any one of the types of financial products or services covered by Appendices 1-9, you must meet a combination of the standard financial requirements in Sections B-D, as well as the tailored and additional requirement(s) explained in the relevant appendix.
-The appendices explain, for particular categories of licensee, which 'standard' financial requirements apply and which 'tailored', or additional, financial requirements apply. - RG 166.27 Depending on the types of financial products and services you offer, more than one set of financial requirements may apply to you.
-If this is the case, you need to meet all applicable requirements; however, there is no need to hold separate assets to meet each requirement and you can count the same assets to meet multiple requirements. - RG 166.28 Table 2 summarises the structure of this guide and how the requirements might apply to you.
+RG 166.25 If your AFS licence authorises you for any one of the types of financial products or services covered by Appendices 1-10, you must meet a combination of the standard financial requirements in Sections B-D, as well as the tailored and additional requirement(s) explained in the relevant appendix.
+The appendices explain, for particular categories of licensee, which 'standard' financial requirements apply and which 'tailored', or additional, financial requirements apply.

+- RG 166.26 Depending on the types of financial products and services you offer, more than one set of financial requirements may apply to you.
+If this is the case, you need to meet all applicable requirements.
+There is no need to hold separate assets to meet each requirement and you can count the same assets to meet multiple requirements, except where provided otherwise. - RG 166.27 Table 2 summarises the structure of this guide and how the requirements might apply to you.
 The additional requirements for each category of AFS licensee are set out in Sections C-D and the relevant appendix.
+You must meet the requirements in Table 2 at all times while you hold an authorisation for the relevant financial products and services, even during periods where you are not actively offering that product or service.